wein.plus

 Albalonga

 The white grape variety (also Würzburg B-51-2-1) is a new breeding between Rieslaner x Müller-Thurgau.
-The name is derived from the Latin for alba (white) and longa (long).
-The "Weiße Lange" has a relatively bright foliage and strikingly slender and elongated grapes.
-According to DNA analyses carried out in 2012, the paternity of the Silvaner stated in the breeding list has been proven to be wrong.
-The cross was made by the breeder Dr. Hans Breider (1908-2000) in 1951 at the Bavarian State Institute for Viticulture and Horticulture in Würzburg (Franconia).
-By the way, the two new breeds Fontanara and Montagna were created with the same parents.
-The plant variety protection was granted in 1971.
-This late-maturing, high-yielding vine produces acidic white wines with aromas of exotic fruits and floral notes.
-In 2018, it will only occupy 12 hectares of vineyards in Germany, mainly in the Franconian, Rheinhessen and Palatinate growing regions, with a sharp downward trend.
+The name is derived from Latin, from alba (white) and longa (long).
+According to 2012 DNA, the parent variety listed in the breeding list of Silvaner has been proven incorrect.
+The crossing was carried out by the breeder Dr. Hans Breider Hans (1908-2000) in 1951 at the Bavarian State Institute for Viticulture and Horticulture in Würzburg (Franconia).
+By the way, the new breeds Fontanara and Montagna also originated from the same parents.
+The varietal protection was granted in 1971.
+The late ripening grape varieties, Yield vine produces acidic white wines with Aroma of exotic fruits and floral notes.
+In 2018, it occupied only 12 hectares of vineyard area in Germany, mainly in the growing regions of Franconia, Rheinhessen, and Pfalz, with a strong declining trend.
 There are also small stocks in England.

 Voices of our members